Hands-on Gear Review

 Best Uses: Introductory slacklining

 The Slackers Slackline Classic Series Kit is a great beginner slackline for kids and adults looking for an introduction to this sport.
 Supporting lengths up to 50 feet, the Slackers Classic line is 2" wide, has little stretch, and comes with a teaching line that can be setup at head level.
-We recommend this kit for children or adults who want a fun line for play, but are not expecting to dedicate significant time and energy to grow in this sport.
+Our favorite beginner line, the Gibbon Classic won our Best Buy Award for its value as an introductory slackline which we recommend for children or adults who want a fun line for play, but are not expecting to dedicate significant time and energy to grow in this sport.

-For someone looking to develop a more advanced practice we instead recommend the Gibbon Surfline for those interested in aerial tricks, and the Balance Community Titen Series Custom Pulley System for those interested in long or high line potential.
+For someone looking to develop a more advanced practice we instead recommend the Gibbon Surfline for those interested in aerial tricks, and the Gibbon Tubeline for those interested in a more versatile practice.

 Compare top rated competitors side-by-side >